probmods/probmods2/exercises/learning-as-conditional-inference.md

 #### a)

-Recall our final coin weight model, in which the coin weight was either 0.5 with high probability or drawn from a uniform distribution otherwise.
+Recall our final coin weight model, "fair-vs-uniform", in which the coin weight was either 0.5 with high probability or drawn from a uniform distribution otherwise.
 This implies that a two-faced coin (always heads) is equally likely as a 70% heads coin.
 Intuitively you might be inclined to think that a two-faced coin is easier to make, and thus more likely.
 Adjust the model to express this prior.

 ~~~~
 var weightPosterior = function(observedData){